StephenBirsa/FrontEndAutomationTests-Cypress/README.md

-# FrontEndAutomationTests
+# FrontEndAutomationTests-Cypress
-Front End UI Testing with Cypress for learning.
+Front End UI Testing with Cypress tests.

 Configured for use on a Windows Machine.